Trailblazing U.S. Supreme Court Justice Ginsburg dies; succession battle looms

 National Public Radio reported on Friday that Ginsburg before her death dictated a statement to her granddaughter Clara Spera, saying, “My most fervent wish is that I will not be replaced until a new president is installed.”

-McConnell’s refusal in 2016 to allow the Senate to consider Obama’s nominee was an action with little precedent in U.S. history.
-While McConnell in 2016 said a Supreme Court nomination should not be taken up during an election year, in 2019 he made clear that the Senate would allow Trump to fill an election-year vacancy, drawing Democratic accusations of hypocrisy.

-Senate Judiciary Committee Chairman Lindsey Graham, who would preside over confirmation hearings of her successor on the court, called Ginsburg “a trailblazer who possessed tremendous passion for her causes.”

-Numerous luminaries paid tribute to Ginsburg including former presidents George W. Bush and Jimmy Carter.
+Numerous political luminaries paid tribute to Ginsburg including former presidents George W. Bush and Jimmy Carter.

 Trump and McConnell have made moving the federal judiciary to the right a top priority.
 Another Trump appointment would give the Supreme Court a 6-3 conservative majority, meaning that for the liberal justices to prevail in any case they would need to have two of the conservatives join them.